-• Waste Discharge Requirements - The owner or operator of any facility or activity that discharges, or proposes to discharge, waste that may affect groundwater quality or from which waste may be discharged in a diffused manner (e.g., erosion from soil disturbance) must first obtain a WDR permit from the CVRWQCB.
+Waste Discharge Requirements (WDR) - The owner or operator of any facility or activity that discharges, or proposes to discharge, waste that may affect groundwater quality or from which waste may be discharged in a diffused manner (e.g., erosion from soil disturbance) must first obtain a WDR permit from the CVRWQCB.
 The CVRWQCB regulates discharges from dairies and other confined animal facilities according to the anti-degradation requirements of the Porter-Cologne Water Quality Control Act and the Water Quality Control Plan for the Sacramento River and San Joaquin River Basins.
-The project applicant has submitted a Report of Waste Discharge Form 200 for the proposed dairy expansion (received by the Board on March 26, 2020).
-To permit the proposed expansion, the CVRWQCB would be required to issue Individual Waste Discharge Requirements (WDR) for the operation.
+The project applicant has submitted a Report of Waste Discharge for the proposed dairy consolidation and expansion (received by the CVRWQCB on 5/25/21).
+To permit the proposed consolidation and expansion, the CVRWQCB would be required to issue Individual Waste Discharge Requirements (WDR) for the operation.
+Coverage under the General Order requires approval and implementation of a Nutrient Management Plan for the application of wastewater and/or dry manure to land application areas, and a Waste Management Plan to ensure proper compliance with the General Order.
 The proponents of the dairy plan to comply with the evolving CVRWQCB Salt Control Program as well.